LilaShiba/9th_grade_boot_camp/0/read_me.md

 Goal: To design and create a game that takes in user input.

 Roles: Remember the main [playlist](https://github.com/kyle1james/9th_grade_boot_camp/blob/master/README.md).
 While one or two of your teamates are programming, what else can you be doing?

+### Bonus Questions
+- what is string interpolation and show two ways to do string interpolation in python.
+- find and fix the one programming error in this readme file
+- team with most answers in the FAQ gets 5 bonus points
+- team with best how-to and presents to class gets 5 bonus points

 ## What Are You Working On?
 At the end of each class, document what each team member worked on.